NateEag/.emacs.d/readme.rst

 ======

 elpa/ - elisp packages installed via package.el.
-I keep this under version control so that I can always return to a known-good state if an upgrade has unwanted effects, and so my configuration is less dependent on third-party services.
+I keep this under version control to make installing my config simpler, so I can always return to a known-good state if an upgrade has unwanted effects, and so my configuration is less dependent on third-party services. `This
+<https://github.com/syl20bnr/spacemacs/issues/10244>`__ is a good example of
+why I do this - none of the reporters in that thread would have had a problem if they kept this dir in their config repos.

 githooks/ - a few git hooks to aid in hacking on this config, mostly useful when pushing config changes between multiple machines.